seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Nay, but how dearly he adores Mark Antony!

 **DOMITIUS ENOBARBUS**
 Caesar?
-Why, he’s the Jupiter of men.
+Why, he's the Jupiter of men.

 **AGRIPPA**
-What’s Antony?
+What's Antony?
 The god of Jupiter.

 **DOMITIUS ENOBARBUS**
 Spake you of Caesar?
 How! the non-pareil!